 Imtech bids in the big time

 Imtech Process has achieved a lot in the past three years, and is now bidding for some prime contracts in the water industry.
-WET News spoke to Duncan Wildgoose, the firm's business development manager, about the secret of Imtech's success."We've come a long way in three years," says Duncan Wildgoose, business development manager at Imtech Process.
-What he is referring to is the fact that the company is now firmly on the map when it comes to tendering for large contracts in the water industry.
-This is borne out by two projects the company is currently bidding for.
+WET News spoke to Duncan Wildgoose, the firm's business development manager, about the secret of Imtech's success.

 One of these projects concerns Thames Water's Tideway Tunnel scheme, which, during heavy rainfall, will capture wastewater flows and transfer if to a wastewater treatment works (WwTW) for full treatment.